 2- Position your phone between the two portions of felt:

 Be sure that all the edges are in sync.
-If you desire to DIY a lined phone case at home with two colors, then use one color inside and the other outside.
+If you desire to DIY a lined phone case from scratch at home with two colors, then use one color inside and the other outside.

 3- Tack the surplus felt around the phone: